harichandana-yeluri/AI-Data-Architecture-Design-and-Implementation/part1-database-etl/schema_documentation.md

 ## Third Normal Form (3NF) Justification:

 A relation is in Third Normal Form (3NF) if it is in 2NF and has no transitive dependency, i.e., every non-key attribute depends only on a candidate key.
+**Formally:**
+For every functional dependency X → A, either:
+X is a superkey, or
+A is a prime attribute

 ### Customers

 - Primary Key: customer_id
-- Alternate Key: email
+- Alternate Key: email (Unique)
-- FD: customer_id → all other attributes
+- FD: customer_id → first_name, last_name, email, phone, city, registration_date; email → first_name, last_name, phone, city, registration_date
 - Justification: All non-key attributes depend directly on the primary/alternate key with no transitive dependency.

 ### Products